a rough diamond

 - a person who is kinder and more amusing than they seem to be from their appearance and behavior

-1. Bob is intelligent and trustworthy but lacks sophistication, he is a rough diamond.
+- Bob is intelligent and trustworthy but lacks sophistication.
+He is a rough diamond.

-4. She’s a diamond in the rough – a little hard to take at times, but very elegant and cooperative.
+- She’s a diamond in the rough – a little hard to take at times, but exquisite and cooperative.

-5. This show is one of those diamonds in the rough, a wonderful gem that almost no one has noticed.
+- This show is one of those diamonds in the rough, an incredible gem that almost no one has noticed.

 - Her singing voice is beautiful, but she needs help with her gestures; she’s a rough diamond.

 - Jack is intelligent and loyal but lacks manners – he’s a rough diamond.

 This idiomatic expression is obviously a metaphor for the original unpolished state of diamond gemstones.
 It comes from the fact that when diamonds are newly mined – that is, before they have been cut and polished – they don’t shine.
 In fact, they look quite a lot like pebbles and are easily overlooked in their “rough” state.